Diabetes Awareness Month 2024: Ways to Participate as a Healthcare Provider

 The need for these preventative testing measures and disease management resources during Diabetes Awareness Month is due to the consequential effects of diabetes.

 Almost 100 million Americans have prediabetes.
 When diabetes develops, it can lead to kidney failure, heart disease, nerve damage, vision loss, and a plethora of other health complications.
-Here are some stats that convey the overall impact of diabetes in the United States.

 - For adults with diagnosed diabetes, 39% have chronic kidney disease and 12% have vision loss or blindness.